ax1/qclient_py/README.md

 # qclient

-Client for running quantum applications on qserver instances
+Client for running quantum applications on qserver instances.
+See https://quantum.tecnalia.com.

 ## Install